Github-Yilei/bioinformatics-commands/README.md

 # bioinformatics-commands

-This repository is a collection of the one line commands that was used in my daily work.
-I think it would be more repeatable if I add some comments.
+A place to gather useful shell commands I keep on forgetting.
+I find it would be more repeatable if I add some comments.

 ## reference